JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 131\.
 'Here, O good, most beneficent Ardvi Sûra Anâhita!
 I beg of thee two gallant companions, one two-legged and one four-legged [^417]: one two-legged, who is swift, quickly rushing, and clever in turning a chariot round in battle; and one four-legged, who can quickly turn towards either wing of the host with a wide front, towards the right wing or the left, towards the left wing or the right.

 132\.
-'Through the strength of this sacrifice, of this invocation, O Ardvi Sûra Anâhita! come down from those stars [^418], towards the earth made by Ahura, towards the sacrificing priest, towards the full boiling \[^419]\]; come to help him who is offering up libations, giving gifts, sacrificing, and entreating that thou wouldst grant him thy favours; that all those gallant warriors may be strong, like king Vî_s_tâspa.
+'Through the strength of this sacrifice, of this invocation, O Ardvi Sûra Anâhita! come down from those stars [^418], towards the earth made by Ahura, towards the sacrificing priest, towards the full boiling \[^419]\]; come to help him who is offering up libations, giving gifts, sacrificing, and entreating that thou wouldst grant him thy favours; that all those gallant warriors may be strong, like king Vî<i>s</i>tâspa.

 ‘For her brightness and glory, I will offer her a sacrifice . . . .